 Towns & settlements 8 days

 On this trip you experience both the beautifully situated town of Narsaq and the bustling town of Qaqortoq.
 Narsaq is set among luxuriant hills surrounded by waters filled with icebergs, and Qaqortoq is a mix of charming old colonial houses and young students living a modern life.
 The four days filled with “urban life” sharply contrast with the delightful calmness, warmth and undisturbed paradise of the village of Igaliku.
-During the final days of this tour, you will have time to visit the historic site of Brattahlid and take a boat cruise among the amazing blue icebergs of the Qooroq Ice Fjord.
+Finally, you will have time to visit the historic site of Brattahlid and take a boat cruise among the amazing blue icebergs of the Qooroq Ice Fjord.

 From Reykjavik or Copenhagen and departure one week later.